 cases where a same-direction motorist drifts causing a rear-end collision with a bicyclist in a bike lane (or a shoulder), on its face, should trigger a misdemeanor “causing death by moving violation” charge, see arizona-already-has-a-vulnerable-user-law

-Here’s a news report:
+Here’s an initial news report:

 Woman riding bicycle hit, killed by truck